einfra-no/sensitive-data-containers/templates/basic-documentation.md

 * Versions of any other dependencies on the system that the container was run/tested on, that is known to be relevant.
 * For workflows, versions of major tools in the workflow.

+## Install instructions
+Document how to install the software on this sensitive data platform it has been tested on
+* TSD instructions, or HUNT-Cloud instructions, or SAFE etc
+* Each platform will have its own separate test web page like this.

 ## Hardware/resource requirements
-* Resources required for testing and an estimation of resources needed for production use
+* Resources typically required for production use (often the same as chosen for the actual test below).

-## Install instructions
-1. Document how to install the software on this sensitive data platform it has been tested on
-2. TSD instructions, or
-3. HUNT-Cloud instructions, or
-4. Safe etc
-5. Each platform will have its own separate test web page like this.

 ## Test data
-Describe briefly the test data selected, and how a realistic test this is to represent a common production usage.
+Describe briefly the test data selected.
+* A mandatory real size dataset that will give an impression of the running time and corresponding needed resources to complete the anlaysis in this infrastructure.
+Include instruction on obtaining the input data (i.e. from a shared area in the infrastructure or online location).
+* Preferably also have a small toy dataset to simply start a small (complete) test run of the container, without do the full scale test.

 ## Testing instructions
 Instructions for how to run the workflow or container with the test data.